uog-zkp-lab/zk-abe-backend/README.md

   1. Warp: A super-easy, composable, web server framework for warp speeds.
   2. Serde: A framework for serializing and deserializing Rust data structures efficiently and generically.
   3. Tokio: An asynchronous runtime for the Rust programming language.
+  4. Rabe: A library for attribute-based encryption schemes.